vysky/playground-azure-devops/README.md

 2. pulling from registry

-kubectl tried to pull the image from the registry instead of the local image
+kubectl tried to pull the image from the registry (fail as the account provided do not have enough privilges) instead of using the local image

 fixed it by adding `imagePullPolicy: Never` in the yaml file